jonnonz1/nz-statute-book/acts/public/1999/animal-welfare-act-1999.md

   (b) if the inspector has reasonable grounds to believe that that person has committed an offence against this Act or any regulations made under this Act.
 (2) If the inspector believes on reasonable grounds that any details given to the inspector under subsection (1) are false or misleading, the inspector may request the person to give to the inspector such verification of those details as it is reasonable in the circumstances to require the person to provide.
 (3) If any person, without reasonable excuse, refuses or fails to comply with a request made under subsection (1) or subsection (2) and persists in the refusal or failure after being warned by the inspector of the provisions of this subsection, any inspector who is a constable may arrest that person without warrant.
-(4) Every person commits an offence and is liable on conviction to a fine not exceeding $900 who, without reasonable excuse,— (a) refuses or fails to comply with a request made under subsection (1) or subsection (2); or (b) gives to an inspector, in response to a request made under subsection (1) or subsection (2), particulars that are false in a material respect.
+(4) A person commits an offence who, without reasonable excuse,— (a) fails to comply with a request made under subsection (1) or (2); or (b) gives to an inspector, in response to a request made under subsection (1) or (2), particulars that are false in a material respect.
+(5) A person who commits an offence against subsection (4) is liable on conviction,— (a) in the case of an individual, to a fine not exceeding $5,000; or (b) in the case of a body corporate, to a fine not exceeding $25,000.

 ### 158 Protection of persons acting under authority of Act
 (1) No inspector, auxiliary officer, accredited reviewer, or person assisting an inspector or constable is personally liable for any act done or omitted in good faith by the inspector, auxiliary officer, accredited reviewer, or person in pursuance or intended pursuance of any of the functions, duties, or powers conferred by this Act on the inspector, auxiliary officer, accredited reviewer, or person.